Stepmom (1998 film)

 Stepmom is a 1998 American comedy-drama film directed by Chris Columbus and produced by Wendy Finerman, Mark Radcliffe, and Michael Barnathan.
 The screenplay was written by Gigi Levangie, Jessie Nelson, Steven Rogers, Karen Leigh Hopkins, and Ron Bass.
 The film stars Julia Roberts, Susan Sarandon, and Ed Harris.
 Its plot follows a terminally ill woman dealing with her ex-husband's new lover, who will soon be their children's stepmother.

-Stepmom was released in the United States on December 25, 1998, by Columbia Pictures through Sony Pictures Releasing and was originally to be released by TriStar Pictures, but was moved to Columbia following that year's Columbia TriStar Motion Picture Group merger.
-The film received mixed reviews from critics and grossed $159.7 million worldwide against a budget of $50 million.
+Stepmom was released in the United States on December 25, 1998, by Sony Pictures Releasing.
+The film received mixed reviews from critics and grossed $159.8 million worldwide against a budget of $50 million.
 Among other accolades, Sarandon was nominated for a Golden Globe Award for Best Actress in a Motion Picture – Drama for her performance.

 Plot

 Jackie and Luke Harrison are a divorced New York City couple who are struggling to co-parent their two children, daughter Anna and son Ben.
 Luke, an attorney, is living with his girlfriend of one year, Isabel Kelly, a successful fashion photographer several years his junior.

 Isabel, who has never wanted to be a mother, tries hard to make Anna and Ben feel comfortable.
 Anna repeatedly rejects her overtures while Ben, who likes her, adds extra complications with his mischief.
 Isabel behaves with contempt tempered by caution around Jackie, believing she overcompensates for the divorce by spoiling her children.

 Jackie, a former publisher turned stay-at-home mother, treats Isabel coldly, seeing her as an immature, selfish, overly ambitious career woman.
 She also continues to harbor malice towards Luke, as seen in confrontations about Isabel's parenting.

 After many arguments and hurt feelings involving Isabel, Jackie, and Anna, Luke proposes to Isabel, making her Anna and Ben's future official stepmother.
 This causes even more friction between the children and adults respectively.

 It is later revealed that Jackie has been silently battling lymphoma for some time, and the results of her latest scans say the disease is now terminal.
 She experiences a range of negative emotions, specifically jealousy of the woman who she feels is replacing her, and anger that after all of the sacrifices made for her children, she will never see them grow up.
 Jackie actively sabotages Isabel's efforts to bond with the children, even to the point of refusing to allow Isabel to take Anna to see Pearl Jam and then later taking her to the concert herself.

 Isabel and Anna's relationship eventually improves, and they bond over shared hobbies: music and painting.
 One day, after bringing back Ben from a birthday party, Isabel confronts Jackie, so she informs Luke and the children of her diagnosis, resulting in Anna emotionally storming out.
 That night, Jackie loosens up the tension by singing and dancing to "Ain't No Mountain High Enough" with Ben, soon joined by Anna too.